guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

 Result sets which have pending rows remaining should be explicitly closed before discarding.
-While the cursor and connection resources referenced by the :class:`~sqlalchemy.engine.base.ResultProxy` will be respectively closed and returned to the connection pool when the object is garbage collected, it's better to make it explicit as some database APIs are very picky about such
+While the cursor and connection resources referenced by the :class:`~sqlalchemy.engine.ResultProxy` will be respectively closed and returned to the connection pool when the object is garbage collected, it's better to make it explicit as some database APIs are very picky about such
 things: